buqhek/power_outages_analysis/README.md

 ## **Exploratory Data Analysis**

 To start, I decided to investigate the outage durations on a monthly and yearly basis.
-Below are tables containing the total number of minutes in outage duration from each month between 2000-2016, with the total duration of outages summed in the right-most column:
+Below are tables containing the total number of minutes in outage duration from each month between 2000-2016:

 Below is a table containing the **TOTAL duration of power outages on a "per month per year" basis (in hours)**: